 Clause (B) requires that all additional systems be located in the same state as, or in "adjoining states" to, the primary system.
 The Commission has interpreted this language, consistent with its interpretation of an integrated system under Section 2(a)(29), to reflect a policy against "scatteration" - that is, the ownership of widely dispersed utility properties that do not lend themselves to efficient operation and effective state regulation.
-Thus, in Engineers, although there was arguably technical compliance with the statute, the Commission rejected an interpretation that would have permitted retention of a distant, additional system.(80)
+Thus, in Engineers, although there was arguably technical compliance with the statute, the Commission rejected an interpretation that would have permitted retention of a distant, additional system.(81)

 The present case does not raise any concern of scatteration as the Additional Systems are either located in or are contiguous to Texas.
-In construing Clause (B), the Commission has regularly found separate systems to satisfy Clause (B) where the service territories of the two systems at some point overlap, are adjacent, or are in close proximity to one another.(81) The combination of systems in this matter will closely resemble the model approved in NiSource, that is, multi-state gas operations, electric operations confined to a single state and both gas and electric utility operations in that single state.(82)
+In construing Clause (B), the Commission has regularly found separate systems to satisfy Clause (B) where the service territories of the two systems at some point overlap, are adjacent, or are in close proximity to one another.(82) The combination of systems in this matter will closely resemble the model approved in NiSource, that is, multi-state gas operations, electric operations confined to a single state and both gas and electric utility operations in that single state.
+The NiSource electrical system is located only in Indiana while the NiSource gas system is located in Indiana, Ohio, Kentucky, Pennsylvania, Maryland, Virginia, Massachusetts, New Hampshire and Maine.
+Similarly, in this matter, the electric utility operations of New REI will be located only in Texas, while the gas utility operations will continue to be located in Texas, Louisiana, Mississippi, Oklahoma, Arkansas and Minnesota.(83)

 Clause (C) requires that the combined systems be "not so large (considering the state of the art and the area or region affected) as to impair the advantages of localized management, efficient operation, or the effectiveness of regulation."
 Again, it is important to consider that the Restructuring will not involve the acquisition of any new utility assets, and the existing systems are currently operating efficiently on a combined basis.
-With respect to localized management, the management of the Utility Subsidiaries is and will remain geographically close to the operations, thereby preserving the advantages of localized management.
-From the standpoint of regulatory effectiveness, the same state regulatory bodies will continue to exercise regulatory authority over New REI and the Utility Subsidiaries following the Restructuring as do currently.
-Far from impairing the advantages of efficient operation, the continued combination of the gas and electric operations under New REI will
+With respect to localized management, the management of the Utility Subsidiaries is and will remain geographically close to the operations, thereby preserving the advantages of localized